jz393/jz393.github.io/writing/wellness-in-modernity.md

 As mentioned earlier, it started when I became more physically active (with daily runs and/or walks), and became exacerbated during my hiking era.
 In particular, the soreness concentrates on the arches of my feet.
 Maybe my form isn’t that great, or I need better-fitting shoes.
 Or perhaps I’m just not used to this new standard of activity I’ve been placing on myself.

 Aside from the foot pain, I regularly get muscle soreness from my workouts, which is to be expected.
-I try to prioritize getting enough protein, but sometimes it takes several days to fully recover, which throws off my weeklong exercise routine.
+I try to prioritize getting enough protein, but sometimes it still takes several days to fully recover, which throws off my weeklong exercise routine.
 Sometimes I try to power through it, but oftentimes it just makes everything worse.
 I guess there’s simply no free lunch; as the saying goes, *no pain, no gain*.

 ### Too much information
 Back in the day, people only saw doctors when something was *wrong*.
 Or maybe they would get a routine checkup and part with general advice on how to improve their health (less sugar, more exercise, etc.).